nicoleyimessier/ofxProjectionApp/README.md

 Because many of these classes need the same information, there are a number of singletons in the application:

 * `IDManager`: holdes IDs that are used in `ofxNotificationCenter` and are needed across multiple
 * `ProjectorManager`: holds all of the projector specs including order, resolution, number of warps.
-This information is used to setup information in the `CroppingManager` and other parts of the codebase. **NOTE:** the specs passed to the `ProjectorManager`need to be representative of your actual setup.
-For example, if you have an initial configuration such that the application is set to have one projector with 2 warps, and then load in projection settings that have 4 warps -- the information across the  `ProjectorManager`, `CroppingManager`, and `WarpController` will be different.
-Yes, it would be nice to have it work the other way and it's under possible future features.
+This information is used to setup information in the `CroppingManager` and other parts of the codebase.

+**NOTE:** There are two ways the ProjectorManager gets set up:

+1. If you load in preconfigured projection settings on startup, the ProjectorManager will automatically set up.
+2. If you are starting without any preconfigured projection settings (which will be the case before you set your rig up), you need to set up the ProjectorManager yourself.

 ## Intended Workflow

 The intended workflow is to have a one to one setup of your intended system.
 From there the steps should be:

 1. Set up `ProjectorManager` with the appropriate number of warps and projectors.
-2. Load file to the one to one setup.
+2. Load projector settings that represent a one to one setup of the actual rig.
-3. Adjust crops in each crop.
+3. Adjust the crops that are drawn in each warp.
-4. Adjust warps.
+4. Adjust the control points and edge blend settings of each warp.
 5. Save files.

-, if you need a projection set up with 3 X 4k monitors and 2 warps in each projector, you need to: .
-If you need to be able to access your application out of a projeciton set up, I suggest that you
+6. Once steps 1-5 are complete, you can simply load in your preconfigured projection settings on app start up.

 ## Adjust Crops